shwethanidd/volttron-pnnl-applications/GridServices/Control/ILCAgent/README.md

 ## ILC Agent Configuration

-For ILC agent, you will require four config files; 1.
-ILC (main) config 2.
-Control config file, 3. criteria config file , and 4. pairwise_criteria_file.
+For ILC agent, you will require four config files -
+ 1. ILC (main) config
+ 2. Control config file
+ 3. criteria config file, and
+ 4. pairwise_criteria_file.

 The json format of the config files are specified below.
 In control and criteria files contains both curtail setting and augment settings.

 These config files can be created using the config-web-tool: https://ilc-configuration-tool.web.app/.